Minee-Liane-Choi/MineeChoiLab/_posts/2024-05-17-issue16-Formosa.md

 tags: BRePAIR
 ---

-Her Excellency Sandy Wang, the Chairman of Formosa Group, along with executives from Formosa Group, made an official visit to the KAIST BCS.
+Her Excellency Sandy Wang, the Chairman of Formosa Group, along with Formosa executives, made an official visit to the KAIST BCS.

 {% capture content %}